 A few days ago, I was driving down the highway.
 I was in the right lane where I was supposed to be.
-I can up behind a slower moving vehicle, who was driving where he was supposed to be.
+I came up behind a slower moving vehicle, who was driving where he was supposed to be.
 I put on my signal, checked my blind spots, and merged left.
 There was a guy in that lane who saw what I was doing and sped up to close the gap so I couldn’t get in front of him.
 I wasn’t having any of that.
 Neither was he.
 He laid on the horn as if to inform me of his presence.
 This was unnecessary; I already knew he was there.
 Perhaps he was angry that I would presume to move in front of him.
+I was angry that he had claimed the left lane as his own.
 I gave him the universal, “Give me a break and quit being a jerk” sign.

 I’m not saying I behaved generously in this situation.
 I am saying that the other guy didn’t.